wb666greene/AI-Person-Detector/README.md

        when decoded with OpenCV that make the log files large and mostly useless.
 - AI_dev.py still supports using the original NCS version 1 SDK.
 If you have it installed, setting up OpenVINO doesn't break anything.
   But I don't think you should bother with it, if you haven't already installed it.
+- Seems Windows 10 support has recently been added for the Coral TPU, its been in OpenVINO from when I got started with it.
+I'm not able to support Windows, but AI_OVmt.py has an initial pass at Windows support via some conditional code.
+I'll assist with porting to Windows but I do not have a system to test it on.
+Python, OpenCV, and Node-RED are all available on Windows so it should be possible.
+If you try and succeed, please document your steps so we can add it to the Wiki.

 #
 ## Some performance test results: